How Do Illinois Rules of Evidence Affect Your Injury Case?

 Rules of Evidence and Laying The Foundation

 Next, just because you present a certain piece of evidence in your personal injury lawsuit to the court doesn’t mean that you’re home free and clear.
 Counsel representing you must also “lay the foundation”, which is an expression used to prove that the evidence is what it said to be.
 This can be done, for instance, by calling forward an expert on laying asphalt or concrete to prove that the parking lot pavement was in disrepair due to poor or no maintenance at the time of your trip and fall, or a witness who has knowledge of the accident that was present at the time of the event.

 Best Injury Attorneys in Illinois – Call Us Today!

-Evidence tampering and elimination is a common thing in personal injury claims in Illinois as well as across the country.
+Evidence tampering and elimination is common in personal injury claims in Illinois as well as across the country.
 Business establishments, when faced with the prospect of paying out hundreds of thousands or even millions in damages will be tempted to do anything to tamper with evidence or “make it disappear” or even dig up evidence against your person to discredit your character which can negatively affect the outcome of your case.
 Because of this, you want to act FAST by contacting our best injury attorneys in Chicago at 1 (773) 825-3547 so we can get our personal investigators as well as have the courts issue summons and subpoenas in order to preserve said evidence in your Illinois injury claim.
 The call is FREE, and we don’t get paid until we collect compensation for you or your loved ones.
 Thanks, and we look forward to hearing from you.